RESOStandards/reso-certification-help/docs/providers.md

 The Web API Core report displays the name of the organization that was tested as well as that of the data provider.
 If any of this information is incorrect, please contact RESO at certification@reso.org.

 The report shows which version of OData the RESO Web API Server was using and the authentication type, with the current options being OAuth 2 Bearer Token or Client Credentials.
 The fields that were used for testing and the status button are also shown.
+Notfication of the Web API Report may be sent from this page by selecting the **Passed** button at the top right.

 ![image](https://user-images.githubusercontent.com/88680702/164079962-e05317f9-b29c-4bc5-9273-0292946eda04.png)

 # Notifications
 Endorsements must be reviewed and approved by customers before they are certified.
 The review requests are sent via email.

-Selecting **Notify** for either Data Dictionary or the Web API Core report will send a bundled review notification for both endorsements.
+Selecting **Passed** and then **Notify Recipient** for either Data Dictionary or the Web API Core report will send a bundled review notification for both endorsements.
 The recipient will be able to review and approve both reports from a single link that directs them to the Certification Summary page.

 **Note:** The bundled notification is available ONLY when BOTH Data Dictionary and Web API are in **Passed** status.
 Otherwise, the email will only include the single endorsement that was selected for notification.